atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/optimization-using-explain.md

 section: Column and Table Optimizations
 title: Optimization in PostgreSQL using Explain
 meta_title: Optimization using Explain
-description: This article goes over how to use the EXPLAIN command for optimization in PostgreSQL
+description: 'The EXPLAIN shows the query plan for SQL queries in Postgres.
+Learn how to interpret the results from EXPLAIN and use it to optimize your SQL queries. '
 number: 60
 authors:
 - _people/matthew-layne.md